- Research Topics

 FSU COAPS Atlantic Hurricane Season Forecast

 The forecast mean numbers are identical to the observed 1995-2010 average named storms and hurricanes and reflect the ongoing period of heightened tropical activity in the North Atlantic.
-The FSU prediction is slightly less than the official NOAA forecast that predicts a 70% probability of 13 to 20 named storms and 7 to 11 hurricanes.
+The FSU prediction was slightly less than the official NOAA forecast that predicts a 70% probability of 13 to 20 named storms and 7 to 11 hurricanes.

 Dr. Tim LaRow and his colleagues at COAPS use a numerical climate model developed at Florida State to understand seasonal predictability of hurricane activity.
 The model is one of only a handful of numerical models in the world being used to study seasonal hurricane activity.
 The model is one of only a handful of numerical models in the world being used to study seasonal hurricane activity and is different from the statistical methods used by other seasonal hurricane forecasters.
 FSU is the only university in the United States issuing a seasonal hurricane forecast using a global numerical atmospheric model.
 The model uses the high performance computers at FSU to make predictions of the atmosphere six months into the future.
 Based on these atmospheric predictions, tropical activity is objectively determined and forecasts are issued around June 1st.